South Carolina Solar Panels

 Get My Custom EstimateSolar Installations in South Carolina

 We’ve mapped thousands of real solar installations across South Carolina so you can see just how many of your neighbors have already made the switch.
-Explore the heatmap below to discover the communities leading the clean energy charge — from the Lowcountry to the Upstate.
-Your neighborhood might surprise you!
+Explore the heatmap below to discover the communities and neighborhoods going solar — and find out how active your area really is!

 Go Solar with LightReach — No Upfront Cost

 For South Carolina homeowners, Palmetto’s LightReach program offers a Power Purchase Agreement (PPA) — currently available to customers of Duke Energy Progress, Duke Energy Carolinas, and Dominion Energy South Carolina.
 With a PPA, you pay a set rate per kilowatt-hour (kWh) for the solar energy your system produces, rather than a fixed monthly amount.
-That means your bill reflects actual production — more in sunny summer months, less in winter — while still protecting you from unpredictable utility rate increases.
+That means your bill reflects actual production — typically higher in sunny summer months and lower in winter.

 Unlike paying cash upfront, a LightReach PPA requires no upfront investment.
-Palmetto owns the system and handles everything — design, permitting, installation, and ongoing maintenance — at no cost to you.
-Every LightReach plan includes premium all-black solar panels, a high-efficiency inverter, comprehensive project management, and a 90% Production Guarantee.
-If your system falls short, we’ll credit you the difference.
+Palmetto owns the system and handles everything — design, installation, permitting, and ongoing maintenance — at no cost to you.
+You also get a 90% Production Guarantee: if your panels underperform, Palmetto credits you the difference.
+It’s a low-risk path to real energy savings.
+Learn more about buying vs. leasing solar.

 Go solar without the investment